mktrm/cs426-fall23/index.md

 </div>

 {:.warning}
-We reserve the right to modify these ranges, however, we will only modify them in your favor.
+We reserve the right to modify these ranges and the following tentative grading breakdown as the course proceeds.

 ### Weekly Check-in (5%)
 During lectures, we will have interactive question and answer activities in the class.
-These are opportunities to check your understanding and for us to go back and help explain concepts more thoroughly that may be confusing folks.
+These are opportunities for you to check your understanding and for us to go back and help explain concepts more thoroughly that may be confusing folks.
 These in-lecture polls will not be graded for correctness or attendance.
 However, on each Wednesday (from 2nd week onward), we will collect all of the poll questions of the week and release a mini-quiz on BrightSpace.
 The quiz must be completed by midnight (campus time) the following Thursday. **So, you will have at least 24 hours to complete them.**

 These quizzes are primarily for you, to help you stay on track and to check your own understanding.
 Therefore, **we will not grade them for correctness**.
 If you complete the quiz, you will earn full points for that week.
 However, if your raw score on a quiz is low, come to discussion sections or office hours and get help!

 ### Homework (60%)
-These are longer form assignments that include both programming and a theoritic section.
+These are longer form assignments that include both programming and a non-programming conceptual section.
 You are welcome discuss homework problems with other students or in groups, however, you must complete your final writeup alone.

-Homework submission will be via the [Gradescope](https://canvas.ucsd.edu/courses/28054/external_tools/80){:target="_blank"}.
+Homework submission will be via the [Gradescope](){:target="_blank"}.
 Regrade requests will also be handled via Gradescope.
 The window for regrades will be no more than one week after graded homework is returned.

 We will have at least 4 homework sets.
 Generally they will be released on Mondays and you will have 3 weeks to submit.
 We expect to release a homework every 3 weeks with some exceptions (Holidays, exams, etc.).
 See the tentative schedule for more information ([Agenda](#agenda-tentative))

 ### Midterm (15%)
 This course will have one midterm exam.
-We recognize that students may be attending class from all around the world.
-For this reason, we plan to offer the midterm as a ninety minute exam to be completed during a twelve hour window.
-We will offer the midterm from ??? on Monday, ???.
+The midterm is scheduled to be in class on Wed Oct 18.

 ### Final (20%)
 The final exam will be cumulative over all of the course content.

-The registrar has assigned: 07/31/21, 03:00 PM - 05:59 PM as the final exam time slot for this course.
+The registrar has assigned: TBD as the final exam time slot for this course.

-Again, we recognize that students may be attending class from all around the world.
-For this reason, we will offer the final as a three hour exam to be completed any time in a twelve hour window.

-We will offer the final from 8am–8pm on Saturday, July 31.
-We will schedule an extra review session and a couple of office hours in the week before the final.

-Note that the final exam will be on **Saturday**.
-We recognize that Saturday can be a challenging day for some people to block off time, however, we also need to respect that folks have exams in other courses and the purpose of a harmonized exam schedule is to not conflict with those exams.

-If you absolutely cannot make Saturday work, please contact Kazem directly before July 15th.

 ## Late Assignments
 You will have 3 late days during the whole semester for late homework.
 You will also have 3 late days for weekly check-ins.
 You can use your late days however you wish to.